PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 Apply the chain rule and we can get :math:`\frac{\partial E}{\partial y_i} = \frac{\partial E}{\partial aco} \frac{\partial aco}{\partial
 y_i} = (aco - exv) aco (1 - aco)`.

+So far we consider only neuron in the hidden layer.
+This neuron can affect the output of every neuron in the output layer.
+Remember that the error function is defined as the sum of squares of the difference between the expected value and the actual value of each output neuron.

 Putting everything together: